-Over the last 2 years Primary Care services have put in place:-
+Over the last 2 years Primary Care services have put in place:

-- Practices actively engaging to afford more resilience at practice level leading to improved patient care. - Improved access to Primary Care providing additional appointments through introducing hubs in the community with appointments available until 8 pm weekdays plus weekends and bank holidays. - More services available at weekends including dedicated nurse appointments, pharmacy reviews, phlebotomy and other specialist clinics available for patients to access. - Primary care counselling service for patients to access in a timely manner closer to home and without referral to mental health services. - A Special Access Service for patients who have been excluded from General Practice lists as a result of violent or aggressive behaviour. - A local Quality Outcomes Framework (QOF+) focussing on the prevention and treatment of conditions including diabetes, obesity, alcohol, hypothyroidism, COPD and Asthma and also included in the scheme are physical health checks for patients recorded on learning disability or serious mental illness register(s) and finally an initiative to improve bowel cancer screening. - Supporting patients to be treated at home or in a nursing home when previously they would have been treated in a hospital - Increased palliative care services available to those who wish to die in their place of choice - Improvements in the health and social care of people with Long Term Conditions including: - Diabetes, CVD (AF diagnosis, warfarin treatment and NOACs, hypertension, heart failure and stroke, cardiac rehab following MI) and COPD - Improved the health and social care of people living with frailty by providing targeted interventions - A strong emphasis on putting the patient at the centre of our planning and encouraging primary care to work together to achieve improved population-based health and well-being
+- Practices actively engaging to afford more resilience and improve patient care. - Improved access to Primary Care providing additional appointments through introducing hubs in the community with appointments available until 8 pm weekdays plus weekends and bank holidays. - More services available at weekends including dedicated nurse appointments, pharmacy reviews, phlebotomy and other specialist clinics available for patients to access. - Primary care counselling service for patients to access in a timely manner closer to home and without referral to mental health services. - A Special Access Service for patients who have been excluded from General Practice lists as a result of violent or aggressive behaviour. - A local Quality Outcomes Framework (QOF+) focussing on the prevention and treatment of conditions including diabetes, obesity, alcohol, hypothyroidism, COPD and Asthma and also included in the scheme are physical health checks patients on learning disability or serious mental illness register(s) and finally cancer screening too. - The Supporting of patients to be treated at home or in a nursing home when previously they would have been treated in a hospital - Increased palliative care services available to those who wish to die in their place of choice - Improvements in the health and social care of people with Long Term Conditions including: - Diabetes, CVD (AF diagnosis, warfarin treatment and NOACs, hypertension, heart failure and stroke, cardiac rehab following MI) and COPD - Improved the health and social care of the frail elderly - A strong emphasis on putting the patient at the centre of our planning and encouraging primary care to work together to achieve improved population-based health and well-being